MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 Your organization or enterprise must design platform-level capabilities that help application workloads meet their specific requirements.
 SAP applications that run an organization's most critical business processes require:

 - Service/business process availability.
 - Recovery time objectives (RTOs) during failure or disaster scenarios.
-For example, if there's a failure scenario limited to a component of the SAP system.
-Or if there's a widespread failure that affects a datacenter or Azure region.
+For example, you might see a failure scenario limited to a component of the SAP system or a widespread failure that affects a datacenter or Azure region.
-- Recovery point objectives (RPOs) for a failure scenario limited to a component of an SAP system.
-Or a widespread failure affecting a datacenter or an Azure region.
+- Recovery point objectives (RPOs) for a failure scenario limited to a component of an SAP system or a widespread failure that affect a datacenter or an Azure region.
 - Operational and lifecycle management tasks with technology that fills in for failure scenarios.
 These management tasks include patching guest operating systems and database management systems, cloning, and refreshing the SAP systems.

-Your architecture must factor in many principles and tasks to address business continuity and disaster recovery (BCDR) scenarios on-premises.
+Your architecture must factor in many principles and tasks to address on-premises business continuity and disaster recovery (BCDR) scenarios.
 These principles and tasks also apply in Azure.
 The main difference is that Azure might have more hardware capacity than your organization to compensate for a host failure.
-You can service-heal even the largest Azure VMs by having them restart on another server.
-But the same conditions apply to on-premises.
-Systems that you deploy with automatic failover cluster configurations for on-premises or on bare-metal hardware, should also deploy in Azure the same way.
+You can service-heal even the largest Azure VMs by setting them up to restart on another server.
+Set up your Azure deployments to use the same conditions as your on-premises deployments.
+If you deployed on-premises systems or bare-metal hardware by using automatic failover cluster configurations, deploy them the same way in Azure.

 This article covers the following aspects of BCDR for an enterprise-scale SAP scenario: